Lower Secondary Programme

 Food & Consumer Education (FCE) |

-Experiential Modules Beyond the core subjects and the common curriculum, Xinmin students are further exposed to two essential experiential modules to hone their 21st century skills and competencies further.
+Beyond the core subjects and the common curriculum, Xinmin students go

 "The future belongs to those who can innovate, create, and collaborate."